luoxisteven/luoxisteven.github.io/md/en/privacy.md

 ## 2. How We Use Your Information
 The information we collect may be used for the following purposes:
-- Operating, maintaining, and improving this Website.
+- Operating, maintaining, and improving our Websites.
 - Responding to your inquiries and providing customer support.
 - Sending updates, notifications, or other relevant information when you choose to receive communications.
-- Monitoring and analyzing this Website's performance and usage trends.
+- Monitoring and analyzing our Websites’ performance and usage trends.
 - Training and improving our chatbot services.
 - Optimizing user experience and providing personalized services.

 ## 3. Cookies and Tracking Technologies
-The Website may use cookies or similar technologies to enhance your experience.
+Our Websites may use cookies or similar technologies to enhance your experience.
 Cookies may collect non-personal information such as:
 - Browser type and preference settings.
-- Pages visited and time spent on this Website.
+- Pages visited and time spent on our Websites.

 You can disable cookies by modifying your browser settings, but some features may not function properly.